 3. Create a Routine, Include Exercise, Get Fresh Air

 I used to feel guilty when I wasn’t at the desk at 9am, but in reality, I don’t have to be, so I finally made peace with that decision and this is currently what my day looks like for most of the week.

 - Quick shower

-- I stop for lunch for about 30-45 mins, usually watching a TV show on my phone
+- I stop for lunch for about 30-45 mins, usually watching a TV show with lunch or listen to audible book

 - I switch off the computer around 7-8pm

-- Dip into social media during that time
+- Dip into work on phone during that time